digitallyinduced/ihp/Guide/testing.markdown

 # Testing

 This section provides some guidelines for testing your IHP applications.
-It is highley recommended to write a test for your Controller and Views to assert the logic, and reach better code quality.
+It is highly recommended to write a test for your Controller and Views to assert the logic, and reach better code quality.

 ```toc